Not being able to sleep at night is not only frustrating, but usually makes you grumpy and bad-tempered the next morning too.

-In fact, what you eat before putting on your pyjamas can make all the difference to how well you’ll sleep full stop.
-These ten foods are best avoided before bed for a restful night’s sleep…
+And what you eat before putting on your pyjamas can make all the difference to how well you’ll sleep full stop.
+These are 10 foods to avoid before bed if you want to get a restful night’s sleep…

 Beans on toast

-They’re renowned for making you windy because they’re slow to digest, so it’s not a good idea to eat beans before bed if you want to be comfy.
+They’re renowned for making you windy because they’re slow to digest, so it’s not a good idea to eat beans before bed if you want to be comfy sleep.
 Bread, especially the white, processed stuff, is also best avoided because the sugar will cause an energy spike.

 Bacon and eggs